apache/pulsar-site/docs/functions-runtime-process.md

     max_concurrent_requests = 50
     ```

-- When starting with the ` --config-file`, all parameters can be set in the ` --config-file`.
-If you specify parameters on the command line that are also present in the ` --config-file`, the values of the parameters on the command line will **take precedence over** the values in the ` --config-file`.
-Like in the example above, the `logging_level` is set to `debug`.
+- When you set a parameter through both the configuration file and the command line, like `logging_level` in the example above, the value set through the command line will **take precedence over** the one set through the configuration file.
+As a result, the value of `logging_level` is `debug`.